Zichqec/YAYA_Fundamentals/module_06_file_management/00_opening_and_closing_files.md

 [Click to run the above code in the Ghost Guides companion ghost.](https://zichqec.github.io/YAYA_Fundamentals/jump.html?url=x-ukagaka-link%3Atype%3Devent%26ghost%3DGhost%20Guides%26info%3DOnExample.M6.L0.ListFiles)

-The above function will output the current list of files in the `examplefiles` directory, in a list formatted with choice markers and linebreaks.
+The above function will output the current list of files in the `examplefiles` directory, in a list formatted with choice markers and commas.

 The `|` character is not valid to use in filenames, so no matter what the names of the files are, this operation will split them up properly.